hraban/opus/README.md

 respective source directories, which are checked out as git submodules as part of the build process.

-However, because libopus and liboupsfile are not (by source nor binaries) included in this package, this package, in source code form, is (should be?) unaffected by their licenses.
+However, because libopus and libopusfile are not (by source nor binaries) included in this package, this package, in source code form, is (should be?) unaffected by their licenses.
 That changes once you run make, which will download the Opus source code, and go build, which will link it.